'I'm still exhaling': Swing-state voters on Biden's 100 days

-2 of5 Elm Grove Village President Neil Palmer poses for a picture outside the village hall on April 27, 2021, in Elm Grove, Wis.
+4 of8 Elm Grove Village President Neil Palmer poses for a picture outside the village hall on April 27, 2021, in Elm Grove, Wis.
 At the 100-day mile marker, polls show most Americans are giving Biden positive marks for his early performance, particularly for his management of coronavirus pandemic.
-But in one pocket of swing-state Wisconsin, where a suburban surge helped put Biden in the White House, interviews with voters show that support often falls short of adulation Morry Gash/AP Show More Show Less
+But in one pocket of swing-state Wisconsin, where a suburban surge helped put Biden in the White House, interviews with voters show that support often falls short of adulation Morry Gash/AP Show More Show Less 5 of8

-3 of5 Allie Gerschke poses for a picture outside her Elm Grove, Wis., home on April 23, 2021.
-At the 100-day mile marker, polls show most Americans are giving Biden positive marks for his early performance, particularly for his management of coronavirus pandemic.
-But in one pocket of swing-state Wisconsin, where a suburban surge helped put Biden in the White House, interviews with voters show that support often falls short of adulation Morry Gash/AP Show More Show Less
+6 of8 Chris Alexander poses for a picture outside his Wauwatosa, Wis., home on April 23, 2021.
+Morry Gash/AP Show More Show Less

-4 of5 Scott Lynch poses for a picture outside his Elm Grove, Wis., home on April 23, 2021.
-At the 100-day mile marker, polls show most Americans are giving Biden positive marks for his early performance, particularly for his management of coronavirus pandemic.
-But in one pocket of swing-state Wisconsin, where a suburban surge helped put Biden in the White House, interviews with voters show that support often falls short of adulation Morry Gash/AP Show More Show Less
+7 of8 Jana Elkadri poses for a picture outside her Brookfield, Wis., home on April 23, 2021.
+Morry Gash/AP Show More Show Less

 ELM GROVE, Wis.
 (AP) — Standing on the sidelines of her son's soccer practice in this upscale suburb, Laura Hahn looked skyward for answers when asked how she would rate President Joe Biden's first 100 days in office.